samuel-dekleva/deductible-sim/README.md

 | Max          | 46,808.93     |

 The probability of the company making more money next year after adding a $20.00 deductible is calculated to be 50.50%.
-The chances barely improved (from coin flip odds of 50%) due to the very small size of the deductible.
+This number is nearly unchanged due to the comparatively small size of the deductible.
-This code allows users to experiment with different sizes of deductible relative to the mean claim size.

 In the above example, all variables were held constant.
 Assume instead there are 10% more accidents with 10% more severity.
-How does the required deductible to make a profit change?
-This code helps users answer this question with some degree of confidence.
+What is the required deductible to make the chances 50% of turning a profit?

 ## Features
 - Adjustable frequency and severity
 - Scalable Monte Carlo, actuarial-style simulation
 - Deductible impact analysis and profit margin estimation
+- Users may experiment with different sizes of deductible relative to the mean claim size.

 ## Motivation
 - Insurance companies must balance profitability with changing frequency and severity on a year-to-year basis.

 Deductibles play a key role in shifting risk between insurer and policyholder.

-This model explores how different deductible levels impact:
-- Total claim payouts
-- Loss distributions
-- Probability of profit (percentage of simulations where adding the deductible yields a more favorable outcome for the company)

 ## Interpretation